KaDujmic/synonyms/README.md

 - `GET /synonym/:searchTerm` — Get synonyms for a word
 - `GET /synonym/search/:searchTerm` — Search for words starting with a prefix
-- `POST /synonym` — Add a new word and its synonyms
+- `POST /synonym` — Create a new word and its synonyms
-- (See `backend/src/routes/synonym-routes.ts` for more)
+- `POST /synonym/:word/add` — Add synonyms to an existing word
+- `GET /synonym/random` — Get a random word from the database
+- `GET /synonym/:word/available/:searchTerm` — Search for available synonyms to add

 ---